Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 Please try running the program using the ‘cargo run --bin gpio-input-pulldown’ command, then press the push button and observe the results for yourself.

-Now, we will try to turn the built-in LED on the STM32F103C8 board on and off using a push button.
-The circuit used is the same as the previous one (input pull-up).
-Add the following code to your Cargo.toml file:
+This section explains how to turn the builtin LED on and off on the STM32F103C8 board using a push button.
+The circuit configuration is identical to the previous one (pull-up input).
+Add the following code to the Cargo.toml file:

 1[[bin]]